Poompong-b/Poompong-b/README.md

 - I'm Studying as a Computer Engineering Student @KMITL

 ### 💻 What i am currently/done working on
-- I'm working on Website Development & App Development
+- I'm working on Website Development & App Development (I should call it Learning)

 ### 📫 Where to find me
 - [Facebook](https://www.facebook.com/leon.kanade/)